Li Yan (Yang Wu): During Hongnong/Yang Wu

-By 918, Xu had left the Wu capital Guangling (廣陵) and was taking up defensive position at Sheng Prefecture (昇州, i.e., Shangyuan), leaving his son Xu Zhixun as the junior regent at Guangling, overseeing the policy decisions of the Wu government.
+By 918, Xu had left the Wu capital Guangling (廣陵, in modern Yangzhou) and was taking up defensive position at Sheng Prefecture (昇州, i.e., Shangyuan), leaving his son Xu Zhixun as the junior regent at Guangling, overseeing the policy decisions of the Wu government.
 Xu Zhixun, however, was arrogant and violent, alienating the other Wu officials and generals, including Zhu Jin, who, as titularly the deputy supreme commander of the circuits, carried a higher position than Xu Zhixun, formally.
 Xu Zhixun tried to send Zhu out of the capital by making him the military governor of a new Jinghuai Circuit (靜淮, headquartered at modern Huai'an, Jiangsu).
 Zhu, angered, assassinated him but then committed suicide after being cornered by Xu Wen's subordinate Zhai Qian (翟虔).
 By that point, Li Yan had been residing at Hailing (海陵, in modern Taizhou, Jiangsu) and was said to be in poverty.
 As he was friendly with Zhu, Xu Wen believed that he was complicit in Zhu's assassination of Xu Zhixun, and so had Li executed, along with the general Mi Zhicheng (米志誠), whom he also suspected of collaborating with Zhu.
 It was said that the people, knowing that Li was not involved, lamented his death.